fromhktosg/fromhktosg.github.io/_posts/2023-03-04-relocating-to-Singapore.md

 Add these two lists of reasons together, and it was enough to pull me to Singapore.
 Looking back, I am extremely glad I made the decision to come over, and many other reasons have been added to the ‘Why Singapore’ list.
 Think taxes, safety, healthcare, travel opportunities, convenience.
 I’ll unpack these another day.

 Whilst the transition was relatively smooth, it did not come with its own set of apprehensions.
+For all those expats who moved to Singapore, what is your story?
+I'd love to know why you relocated, be it moving to Singapore for work or moving to Singapore for family.
 Subscribe now to find out in my next post.

 | ![Goodbye SF.
 My favourite spot in the City near the Presidio]({{ site.baseurl }}/assets/images/presidio.jpg)
 |:--:|